 This district is designated for moderately intense residential uses in areas with proximity to village and commercial growth centers.
-All uses, with the exception of one and two family dwellings, are required to be located on class 1 lots with off-site water and sewer.
 Dwelling unit densities shall not exceed ten per acre.

 RESIDENTIAL ONE ACRE

 This district is designated for predominantly residential uses in rural settings, which are served by all-season roads.
 Since public water and sewer services usually will not be available, the lots should be of sufficient size and soil quality to facilitate on site provision of water and sewage disposal.
 Dwelling unit densities shall not exceed two per acre or one dwelling structure per acre.